zkry/awqat/README.md

 # Awqat

-Awqat is a package to calculate the 5 daily prayer times in Emacs.
+Awqat is a package to calculate the 5 daily Islamic prayer times in Emacs.

 ## Installation